World Ocean Day

 World Oceans Day

-Thursday June 8th 2023 is World Ocean Day - people around the blue planet celebrate and honour the ocean, which connects us all.
-For a week (8th June to 23:59 Wednesday 14th June) we will be offering the choice between £4 off when you spend £50 OR a £5 donation to Whale and Dolphin Conservation.
+Starting on Tuesday 11th June and running until 23:59 Sunday 16th June, we will be offering you the choice between £4 off when you spend £50 OR a £5 donation to Whale and Dolphin Conservation.

-Use the promo code X5WAD in the checkout to activate the £5 donation
+Use promo code X4ODD in the checkout to get £4 off orders £50 and over.

 Or

-Use promo code X4WOD in the checkout to get £4 off
+Use the promo code X5DWO in the checkout to activate the £5 donation.

 A healthy world ocean is critical to our survival.
 Every year, World Ocean Day provides a unique opportunity to honour, help protect, and conserve our world’s shared ocean.